sgrimsley/MachineLearningProject/index.md

 ![](index_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 The model was applied to the testing data, resulting in an accuracy of 99.35% and Kappa of 99.17%.
 These measures are more accurate for how the model will perform on an independant data set.
+The out of sample error rate is 0.65%.

 ```r